rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 When we implemented `map`, we stated that it will work for all types `a` and `b`, and we did not impose any constraint on `a` or `b`, e.g. via typeclasses, therefore nothing can be assumed about `a` and `b`.
 Put differently, when implementing `map` we did not know what concrete types will replace `a` and `b`, that's up to users of `map`.
 They will decide this **later** when using our `map` function.

-> This is all assuming that bottoms don't exist in Haskell, e.g. `map _ _ = undefined` is not permitted.
+> This is all assuming that bottoms do not exist in Haskell, e.g. `map _ _ = undefined` is not permitted.
 In this discussion, I will be ignoring bottoms completely.

 We have looked at `map` from a user's perspective.
 However, thanks to constraints imposed by parametric polymorphism, we also have gained an intuition on how to implement `map` "for free".